-Security model · Cloudflare Workers docs
+Security model

 Isolation

-First, we need to create an execution environment where code can’t access anything it’s not supposed to.
+First, a secure execution environment needed to be created wherein code cannot access anything it is not supposed to.

-For this, our primary tool is V8, the JavaScript engine developed by Google for use in Chrome.
-V8 executes code inside “isolates”, which prevent that code from accessing memory outside the isolate — even within the same process.
-Importantly, this means we can run many isolates within a single process.
-This is essential for an edge compute platform like Workers where we must host many thousands of guest apps on every machine, and rapidly switch between these guests thousands of times per second with minimal overhead.
-If we had to run a separate process for every guest, the number of tenants we could support would be drastically reduced, and we’d have to limit edge compute to a small number of big enterprise customers who could pay a lot of money.
-With isolate technology, we can make edge compute available to everyone.
+For this, the primary tool is V8, the JavaScript engine developed by Google for use in Chrome.
+V8 executes code inside isolates, which prevent that code from accessing memory outside the isolate — even within the same process.
+Importantly, this means Cloudflare can run many isolates within a single process.
+This is essential for an edge compute platform like Workers where Cloudflare must host many thousands of guest applications on every machine and rapidly switch between these guests thousands of times per second with minimal overhead.
+If Cloudflare had to run a separate process for every guest, the number of tenants Cloudflare could support would be drastically reduced, and Cloudflare would have to limit edge compute to a small number of big Enterprise customers.
+With isolate technology, Cloudflare can make edge compute available to everyone.

-Sometimes, though, we do decide to schedule a worker in its own private process.
-We do this if it uses certain features that we feel need an extra layer of isolation.
-For example, when a developer uses the devtools debugger to inspect their worker, we run that worker in a separate process.
+Sometimes, though, Cloudflare does decide to schedule a Worker in its own private process.
+Cloudflare does this if the Worker uses certain features that needs an extra layer of isolation.
+For example, when a developer uses the devtools debugger to inspect their Worker, Cloudflare runs that Worker in a separate process.
 This is because historically, in the browser, the inspector protocol has only been usable by the browser’s trusted operator, and therefore has not received as much security scrutiny as the rest of V8.
-In order to hedge against the increased risk of bugs in the inspector protocol, we move inspected workers into a separate process with a process-level sandbox.
-We also use process isolation as an extra defense against Spectre, which I’ll describe later in this post.
+In order to hedge against the increased risk of bugs in the inspector protocol, Cloudflare moves inspected Workers into a separate process with a process-level sandbox.
+Cloudflare also uses process isolation as an extra defense against Spectre.

-Additionally, even for isolates that run in a shared process with other isolates, we run multiple instances of the whole runtime on each machine, which we call “cordons”.
-Workers are distributed among cordons by assigning each worker a level of trust and separating low-trusted workers from those we trust more highly.
-As one example of this in operation: a customer who signs up for our free plan will not be scheduled in the same process as an enterprise customer.
+Additionally, even for isolates that run in a shared process with other isolates, Cloudflare runs multiple instances of the whole runtime on each machine, which is called cordons.
+Workers are distributed among cordons by assigning each Worker a level of trust and separating low-trusted Workers from those trusted more highly.
+As one example of this in operation: a customer who signs up for the Free plan will not be scheduled in the same process as an Enterprise customer.
 This provides some defense-in-depth in the case a zero-day security vulnerability is found in V8.
-But I’ll talk more about V8 bugs, and how we address them, later in this post.

-At the whole-process level, we apply another layer of sandboxing for defense in depth.
-The “layer 2” sandbox uses Linux namespaces and seccomp to prohibit all access to the filesystem and network.
-Namespaces and seccomp are commonly used to implement containers.
-However, our use of these technologies is much stricter than what is usually possible in container engines, because we configure namespaces and seccomp after the process has started (but before any isolates have been loaded).
-This means, for example, we can (and do) use a totally empty filesystem (mount namespace) and use seccomp to block absolutely all filesystem-related system calls.
-Container engines can’t normally prohibit all filesystem access because doing so would make it impossible to use
+At the whole-process level, Cloudflare applies another layer of sandboxing for defense in depth.
+The layer 2 sandbox uses Linux namespaces and

+seccomp to prohibit all access to the filesystem and network.
+Namespaces and

+seccomp after the process has started but before any isolates have been loaded.
+This means, for example, Cloudflare can (and does) use a totally empty filesystem (mount namespace) and uses

+seccomp to block absolutely all filesystem-related system calls.
+Container engines cannot normally prohibit all filesystem access because doing so would make it impossible to use

-exec() to start the guest program from disk; in our case, our guest programs are not native binaries, and the Workers runtime itself has already finished loading before we block filesystem access.
+exec() to start the guest program from disk.
+In the Workers case, Cloudflare’s guest programs are not native binaries and the Workers runtime itself has already finished loading before Cloudflare blocks filesystem access.

 The layer 2 sandbox also totally prohibits network access.
-Instead, the process is limited to communicating only over local Unix domain sockets, to talk to other processes on the same system.
+Instead, the process is limited to communicating only over local Unix domain sockets to talk to other processes on the same system.
 Any communication to the outside world must be mediated by some other local process outside the sandbox.

-One such process in particular, which we call the “supervisor”, is responsible for fetching worker code and configuration from disk or from other internal services.
-The supervisor ensures that the sandbox process cannot read any configuration except that which is relevant to the workers that it should be running.
+One such process in particular, which is called the supervisor, is responsible for fetching Worker code and configuration from disk or from other internal services.
+The supervisor ensures that the sandbox process cannot read any configuration except that which is relevant to the Workers that it should be running.

-For example, when the sandbox process receives a request for a worker it hasn’t seen before, that request includes the encryption key for that worker’s code (including attached secrets).
+For example, when the sandbox process receives a request for a Worker it has not seen before, that request includes the encryption key for that Worker’s code, including attached secrets.
 The sandbox can then pass that key to the supervisor in order to request the code.
-The sandbox cannot request any worker for which it has not received the appropriate key.
-It cannot enumerate known workers.
-It also cannot request configuration it doesn’t need; for example, it cannot request the TLS key used for HTTPS traffic to the worker.
+The sandbox cannot request any Worker for which it has not received the appropriate key.
+It cannot enumerate known Workers.
+It also cannot request configuration it does not need; for example, it cannot request the TLS key used for HTTPS traffic to the Worker.

 Aside from reading configuration, the other reason for the sandbox to talk to other processes on the system is to implement APIs exposed to Workers.
-Which brings us to API design.

 API design

 Complete code isolation is, in fact, useless.
 In order for Workers to do anything useful, they have to be allowed to communicate with users.
 At the very least, a Worker needs to be able to receive requests and respond to them.
-It would also be nice if it could send requests to the world, safely.
-For that, we need APIs.
+For Workers to send requests to the world safely, APIs are needed.

 In the context of sandboxing, API design takes on a new level of responsibility.
-Our APIs define exactly what a Worker can and cannot do.
-We must be very careful to design each API so that it can only express operations which we want to allow, and no more.
-For example, we want to allow Workers to make and receive HTTP requests, while we do not want them to be able to access the local filesystem or internal network services.
+Cloudflare APIs define exactly what a Worker can and cannot do.
+Cloudflare must be very careful to design each API so that it can only express allowed operations and no more.
+For example, Cloudflare wants to allow Workers to make and receive HTTP requests, while not allowing them to be able to access the local filesystem or internal network services.

-Let’s dig into the easier example first.
 Currently, Workers does not allow any access to the local filesystem.
-Therefore, we do not expose a filesystem API at all.
+Therefore, Cloudflare does not expose a filesystem API at all.
 No API means no access.

-But, imagine if we did want to support local filesystem access in the future.
-How would we do that?
-We obviously wouldn’t want Workers to see the whole filesystem.
-Imagine, though, that we wanted each Worker to have its own private directory on the filesystem where it can store whatever it wants.
+But, imagine if Workers did want to support local filesystem access in the future.
+How can that be done?
+Workers should not see the whole filesystem.
+Imagine, though, if each Worker had its own private directory on the filesystem where it can store whatever it wants.

-To do this, we would use a design based on capability-based security.
-Capabilities are a big topic, but in this case, what it would mean is that we would give the worker an object of type
+To do this, Workers would use a design based on capability-based security.
+Capabilities are a big topic, but in this case, what it would mean is that Cloudflare would give the Worker an object of type

 Directory, representing a directory on the filesystem.
-This object would have an API that allows creating and opening files and subdirectories, but does not permit traversing “up” the tree to the parent directory.
-Effectively, each worker would see its private
+This object would have an API that allows creating and opening files and subdirectories, but does not permit traversing up the parent directory.
+Effectively, each Worker would see its private

 Directory as if it were the root of their own filesystem.

 How would such an API be implemented?
-As described above, the sandbox process cannot access the real filesystem, and we’d prefer to keep it that way.
+As described above, the sandbox process cannot access the real filesystem.
 Instead, file access would be mediated by the supervisor process.
 The sandbox talks to the supervisor using Cap’n Proto RPC, a capability-based RPC protocol.
 (Cap’n Proto is an open source project currently maintained by the Cloudflare Workers team.)
-This protocol makes it very easy to implement capability-based APIs, so that we can strictly limit the sandbox to accessing only the files that belong to the Workers it is running.
+This protocol makes it very easy to implement capability-based APIs, so that Cloudflare can strictly limit the sandbox to accessing only the files that belong to the Workers it is running.

 Now what about network access?
 Today, Workers are allowed to talk to the rest of the world only via HTTP — both incoming and outgoing.
-There is no API for other forms of network access, therefore it is prohibited (though we plan to support other protocols in the future).
+There is no API for other forms of network access, therefore it is prohibited; although, Cloudflare plans to support other protocols in the future.

 As mentioned before, the sandbox process cannot connect directly to the network.
 Instead, all outbound HTTP requests are sent over a Unix domain socket to a local proxy service.
 That service implements restrictions on the request.
-For example, it verifies that the request is either addressed to a public Internet service, or to the Worker’s zone’s own origin server, not to internal services that might be visible on the local machine or network.
-It also adds a header to every request identifying the worker from which it originates, so that abusive requests can be traced and blocked.
-Once everything is in order, the request is sent on to our HTTP caching layer, and then out to the Internet.
+For example, it verifies that the request is either addressed to a public Internet service or to the Worker’s zone’s own origin server, not to internal services that might be visible on the local machine or network.
+It also adds a header to every request identifying the Worker from which it originates, so that abusive requests can be traced and blocked.
+Once everything is in order, the request is sent on to the Cloudflare network’s HTTP caching layer and then out to the Internet.

-Similarly, inbound HTTP requests do not go directly to the Workers Runtime.
+Similarly, inbound HTTP requests do not go directly to the Workers runtime.
 They are first received by an inbound proxy service.
-That service is responsible for TLS termination (the Workers Runtime never sees TLS keys), as well as identifying the correct Worker script to run for a particular request URL.
+That service is responsible for TLS termination (the Workers runtime never sees TLS keys), as well as identifying the correct Worker script to run for a particular request URL.
 Once everything is in order, the request is passed over a Unix domain socket to the sandbox process.

-V8 bugs and the “patch gap”
+V8 bugs and the patch gap

-Every non-trivial piece of software has bugs, and sandboxing technologies are no exception.
-Virtual machines have bugs, containers have bugs, and yes, isolates (which we use) also have bugs.
-We can’t live life pretending that no further bugs will ever be discovered; instead, we must assume they will and plan accordingly.
+Every non-trivial piece of software has bugs and sandboxing technologies are no exception.
+Virtual machines, containers, and isolates — which Workers use — also have bugs.

-We rely heavily on isolation provided by V8, the JavaScript engine built by Google for use in Chrome.
-This has good sides and bad sides.
-On one hand, V8 is an extraordinarily complicated piece of technology, creating a wider “attack surface” than virtual machines.
+Workers rely heavily on isolation provided by V8, the JavaScript engine built by Google for use in Chrome.
+This has pros and cons.
+On one hand, V8 is an extraordinarily complicated piece of technology, creating a wider attack surface than virtual machines.
 More complexity means more opportunities for something to go wrong.
-On the bright side, though, an extraordinary amount of effort goes into finding and fixing V8 bugs, owing to its position as arguably the most popular sandboxing technology in the world.
+However, an extraordinary amount of effort goes into finding and fixing V8 bugs, owing to its position as arguably the most popular sandboxing technology in the world.
 Google regularly pays out 5-figure bounties to anyone finding a V8 sandbox escape.
 Google also operates fuzzing infrastructure that automatically finds bugs faster than most humans can.
-Google’s investment does a lot to minimize the danger of V8 “zero-days” — bugs that are found by the bad guys and not known to Google.
+Google’s investment does a lot to minimize the danger of V8 zero-days — bugs that are found by malicious actors and not known to Google.

-But, what happens after a bug is found and reported by the good guys?
-V8 is open source, so fixes for security bugs are developed in the open and released to everyone at the same time — good guys and bad guys.
-It’s important that any patch be rolled out to production as fast as possible, before the bad guys can develop an exploit.
+But, what happens after a bug is found and reported?
+V8 is open source, so fixes for security bugs are developed in the open and released to everyone at the same time.
+It is important that any patch be rolled out to production as fast as possible, before malicious actors can develop an exploit.

-The time between publishing the fix and deploying it is known as the “patch gap”.
-Earlier this year, Google announced that Chrome’s patch gap had been reduced from 33 days to 15 days.
+The time between publishing the fix and deploying it is known as the patch gap.
+Google previously announced that Chrome’s patch gap had been reduced from 33 days to 15 days.

-Fortunately, we have an advantage here, in that we directly control the machines on which our system runs.
-We have automated almost our entire build and release process, so the moment a V8 patch is published, our systems automatically build a new release of the Workers Runtime and, after one-click sign-off from the necessary (human) reviewers, automatically push that release out to production.
+Fortunately, Cloudflare directly controls the machines on which the Workers runtime operates.
+Nearly the entire build and release process has been automated, so the moment a V8 patch is published, Cloudflare systems automatically build a new release of the Workers runtime and, after one-click sign-off from the necessary (human) reviewers, automatically push that release out to production.

-As a result, our patch gap is now under 24 hours.
-A patch published by V8’s team in Munich during their work day will usually be in production before the end of our work day in the US.
+As a result, the Workers patch gap is now under 24 hours.
+A patch published by V8’s team in Munich during their work day will usually be in production before the end of the US work day.

 Spectre: Introduction

-We get a lot of questions about Spectre.
-The V8 team at Google has stated in no uncertain terms that V8 itself cannot defend against Spectre.
-Since Workers relies on V8 for sandboxing, many have asked if that leaves Workers vulnerable.
-However, we do not need to depend on V8 for this; the Workers environment presents many alternative approaches to mitigating Spectre.
+The V8 team at Google has stated that V8 itself cannot defend against Spectre.
+Workers does not need to depend on V8 for this.
+The Workers environment presents many alternative approaches to mitigating Spectre.

-Spectre is complicated and nuanced, and there’s no way we can cover everything there is to know about it or how Workers addresses it in a single article.
-But, hopefully we can clear up some of the confusion and concern.

 What is it?

-Spectre is a class of attacks in which a malicious program can trick the CPU into “speculatively” performing computation using data that the program is not supposed to have access to.
+Spectre is a class of attacks in which a malicious program can trick the CPU into speculatively performing computation using data that the program is not supposed to have access to.
 The CPU eventually realizes the problem and does not allow the program to see the results of the speculative computation.
-However, the program may be able to derive bits of the secret data by looking at subtle side effects of the computation, such as the effects on cache.
+However, the program may be able to derive bits of the secret data by looking at subtle side effects of the computation, such as the effects on the cache.

-For more background about Spectre, check out our Learning Center page on the topic.
+For more information about Spectre, refer to the Learning Center page on the topic.

 Why does it matter for Workers?

 Spectre encompasses a wide variety of vulnerabilities present in modern CPUs.
-The specific vulnerabilities vary by architecture and model, and it is likely that many vulnerabilities exist which haven’t yet been discovered.
+The specific vulnerabilities vary by architecture and model and it is likely that many vulnerabilities exist which have not yet been discovered.

 These vulnerabilities are a problem for every cloud compute platform.
-Any time you have more than one tenant running code on the same machine, Spectre attacks come into play.
-However, the “closer together” the tenants are, the more difficult it can be to mitigate specific vulnerabilities.
-Many of the known issues can be mitigated at the kernel level (protecting processes from each other) or at the hypervisor level (protecting VMs), often with the help of CPU microcode updates and various tricks (many of which, unfortunately, come with serious performance impact).
+Any time you have more than one tenant running code on the same machine, Spectre attacks are possible.
+However, the closer together the tenants are, the more difficult it can be to mitigate specific vulnerabilities.
+Many of the known issues can be mitigated at the kernel level (protecting processes from each other) or at the hypervisor level (protecting VMs), often with the help of CPU microcode updates and various defenses (many of which can come with serious performance impact).

-In Cloudflare Workers, we isolate tenants from each other using V8 isolates — not processes nor VMs.
-This means that we cannot necessarily rely on OS or hypervisor patches to “solve” Spectre for us.
-We need our own strategy.
+In Cloudflare Workers, tenants are isolated from each other using V8 isolates — not processes nor VMs.
+This means that Workers cannot necessarily rely on OS or hypervisor patches to prevent Spectre.
+Workers need its own strategy.

 Why not use process isolation?

-Cloudflare Workers is designed to run your code in every single Cloudflare location, of which there are currently 200 worldwide and growing.
+Cloudflare Workers is designed to run your code in every single Cloudflare location.

-We wanted Workers to be a platform that is accessible to everyone — not just big enterprise customers who can pay megabucks for it.
-We need to handle a huge number of tenants, where many tenants get very little traffic.
+Workers is designed to be a platform accessible to everyone.
+It needs to handle a huge number of tenants, where many tenants get very little traffic.

-Combine these two points, and things get tricky.
+Combine these two points and planning becomes difficult.

 A typical, non-edge serverless provider could handle a low-traffic tenant by sending all of that tenant’s traffic to a single machine, so that only one copy of the application needs to be loaded.
-If the machine can handle, say, a dozen tenants, that’s plenty.
-That machine can be hosted in a mega-datacenter with literally millions of machines, achieving economies of scale.
-However, this centralization incurs latency and worldwide bandwidth costs when the users don’t happen to be nearby.
+If the machine can handle, say, a dozen tenants, that is plenty.
+That machine can be hosted in a massive data center with millions of machines, achieving economies of scale.
+However, this centralization incurs latency and worldwide bandwidth costs when the users are not nearby.

 With Workers, on the other hand, every tenant, regardless of traffic level, currently runs in every Cloudflare location.
-And in our quest to get as close to the end user as possible, we sometimes choose locations that only have space for a limited number of machines.
-The net result is that we need to be able to host thousands of active tenants per machine, with the ability to rapidly spin up inactive ones on-demand.
+And in the quest to get as close to the end user as possible, Cloudflare sometimes chooses locations that only have space for a limited number of machines.
+The net result is that Cloudflare needs to be able to host thousands of active tenants per machine, with the ability to rapidly spin up inactive ones on-demand.
 That means that each guest cannot take more than a couple megabytes of memory — hardly enough space for a call stack, much less everything else that a process needs.

-Moreover, we need context switching to be extremely cheap.
+Moreover, Cloudflare need context switching to be computationally efficient.
 Many Workers resident in memory will only handle an event every now and then, and many Workers spend less than a fraction of a millisecond on any particular event.
 In this environment, a single core can easily find itself switching between thousands of different tenants every second.
-Moreover, to handle one event, a significant amount of communication needs to happen between the guest application and its host, meaning still more switching and communications overhead.
+To handle one event, a significant amount of communication needs to happen between the guest application and its host, meaning still more switching and communications overhead.
 If each tenant lives in its own process, all this overhead is orders of magnitude larger than if many tenants live in a single process.
-When using strict process isolation in Workers, we find the CPU cost can easily be 10x what it is with a shared process.
+When using strict process isolation in Workers, the CPU cost can easily be 10x what it is with a shared process.

-In order to keep Workers inexpensive, fast, and accessible to everyone, we must solve these issues, and that means we must find a way to host multiple tenants in a single process.
+In order to keep Workers inexpensive, fast, and accessible to everyone, Cloudflare needed to find a way to host multiple tenants in a single process.

-There is no “fix” for Spectre
+There is no fix for Spectre

-A dirty secret that the industry doesn’t like to admit: no one has “fixed” Spectre.
+Spectre does not have an official solution.
 Not even when using heavyweight virtual machines.
 Everyone is still vulnerable.

-The current approach being taken by most of the industry is essentially a game of whack-a-mole.
-Every couple months, researchers uncover a new Spectre vulnerability.
-CPU vendors release some new microcode, OS vendors release kernel patches, and everyone has to update.
+The industry encounters new Spectre attacks.
+Every couple months, researchers uncover a new Spectre vulnerability, CPU vendors release new microcode, and OS vendors release kernel patches.
+Everyone must continue updating.

 But is it enough to merely deploy the latest patches?

-It is abundantly clear that many more vulnerabilities exist, but haven’t yet been publicized.
-Who might know about those vulnerabilities?
-Most of the bugs being published are being found by (very smart) graduate students on a shoestring budget.
-Imagine, for a minute, how many more bugs a well-funded government agency, able to buy the very best talent in the world, could be uncovering.

-To truly defend against Spectre, we need to take a different approach.
-It’s not enough to block individual known vulnerabilities.
-We must address the entire class of vulnerabilities at once.
+More vulnerabilities exist but have not yet been publicized.
+To defend against Spectre, Cloudflare needed to take a different approach.
+It is not enough to block individual known vulnerabilities.
+Instead, entire classes of vulnerabilities must be addressed at once.

-Unfortunately, it’s unlikely that any catch-all “fix” for Spectre will be found.
-But for the sake of argument, let’s try.
+It is unlikely that any all-encompassing fix for Spectre will be found.
+However, the following thought experiment raises points to consider:

 Fundamentally, all Spectre vulnerabilities use side channels to detect hidden processor state.
 Side channels, by definition, involve observing some non-deterministic behavior of a system.
 Conveniently, most software execution environments try hard to eliminate non-determinism, because non-deterministic execution makes applications unreliable.

 However, there are a few sorts of non-determinism that are still common.
 The most obvious among these is timing.
 The industry long ago gave up on the idea that a program should take the same amount of time every time it runs, because deterministic timing is fundamentally at odds with heuristic performance optimization.
-Sure enough, most Spectre attacks focus on timing as a way to detect the hidden microarchitectural state of the CPU.
+Most Spectre attacks focus on timing as a way to detect the hidden microarchitectural state of the CPU.

-Some have proposed that we can solve this by making timers inaccurate or adding random noise.
+Some have proposed that this can be solved by making timers inaccurate or adding random noise.
 However, it turns out that this does not stop attacks; it only makes them slower.
-If the timer tracks real time at all, then anything you can do to make it inaccurate can be overcome by running an attack multiple times and using statistics to filter out the noise.
+If the timer tracks real time at all, then anything you can do to make it inaccurate can be overcome by running an attack multiple times and using statistics to filter out inconsistencies.

 Many security researchers see this as the end of the story.
-What good is slowing down an attack, if the attack is still possible?
-Once the attacker gets your private key, it’s game over, right?
-What difference does it make if it takes them a minute or a month?
+What good is slowing down an attack if the attack is still possible?

 Cascading slow-downs

-We find that, actually, measures that slow down an attack can be powerful.
+However, measures that slow down an attack can be powerful.

-Our key insight is this: as an attack becomes slower, new techniques become practical to make it even slower still.
+The key insight is this: as an attack becomes slower, new techniques become practical to make it even slower still.
 The goal, then, is to chain together enough techniques that an attack becomes so slow as to be uninteresting.

-Much of cryptography, after all, is technically vulnerable to “brute force” attacks — technically, with enough time, you can break it.
-But when the time required is thousands (or even billions) of years, we decide that this is good enough.
+Much of cryptography, after all, is technically vulnerable to brute force attacks — technically, with enough time, you can break it.
+But when the time required is thousands (or even billions) of years, this is a sufficient defense.

-So, what do we do to slow down Spectre attacks to the point of meaninglessness?
+What can be done to slow down Spectre attacks to the point of meaninglessness?

 Freezing a Spectre attack

-Step 0: Don’t allow native code
+Step 0: Do not allow native code

-We do not allow our customers to upload native-code binaries to run on our network.
-We only accept JavaScript and WebAssembly.
-Of course, many other languages, like Python, Rust, or even Cobol, can be compiled or transpiled to one of these two formats; the important point is that we do another pass on our end, using V8, to convert these formats into true native code.
+Workers does not allow our customers to upload native-code binaries to run on the Cloudflare network — only JavaScript and WebAssembly.
+Many other languages, like Python, Rust, or even Cobol, can be compiled or transpiled to one of these two formats.
+Both are passed through V8 to convert these formats into true native code.

-This, in itself, doesn’t necessarily make Spectre attacks harder.
-However, I present this as step 0 because it is fundamental to enabling everything else below.
+This, in itself, does not necessarily make Spectre attacks harder.
+However, this is presented as step 0 because it is fundamental to enabling the following steps.

 Accepting native code programs implies being beholden to an existing CPU architecture (typically, x86).
 In order to execute code with reasonable performance, it is usually necessary to run the code directly on real hardware, severely limiting the host’s control over how that execution plays out.
-For example, a kernel or hypervisor has no ability to prohibit applications from invoking the CLFLUSH instruction, an instruction which is very useful in side channel attacks and almost nothing else.
+For example, a kernel or hypervisor has no ability to prohibit applications from invoking the

+CLFLUSH instruction, an instruction which is useful in side channel attacks and almost nothing else.

 Moreover, supporting native code typically implies supporting whole existing operating systems and software stacks, which bring with them decades of expectations about how the architecture works under them.
 For example, x86 CPUs allow a kernel or hypervisor to disable the RDTSC instruction, which reads a high-precision timer.
 Realistically, though, disabling it will break many programs because they are implemented to use RDTSC any time they want to know the current time.

-Supporting native code would bind our hands in terms of mitigation techniques.
-By using an abstract intermediate format, we have much greater freedom.
+Supporting native code would limit choice in future mitigation techniques.
+There is greater freedom in using an abstract intermediate format.

 Step 1: Disallow timers and multi-threading